laracube/laracube.io/docs/resources.md

 All new resources should extend one of the base resource.

-For example, If you create a new big number resource called `NetSales`, it will look something like this
+For example, If you create a new big number resource called `NetRevenue`, it will look something like this

 ```php
 <?php